radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/address-group-challenges/multiple-containers.md

 8. Add **RadiantOne** as an [identity source](../create-projects/identity-sources.md).
 Remember to provide a meaningful data source name so you can identify the actual underlying data source.
 The [Base DN](../create-projects/identity-sources.md#base-dn) should point to the persistent cached view of the actual backend data source.
 An example is shown below.
     ![Sample Identity Source Pointing to RadiantOne](../../Media/image148.png)

-To learn more about Global Identity Builder, please read the chapter that describes how to [extend the global profile view](../global-profile-view.md).
+To learn more about Global Identity Builder, refer to [extend the global profile view](../global-profile-view.md) guide.